NVIDIA/Megatron-LM/tools/retro/README.md

 ## Step 4: Instruction tuning

 In this step, we fine-tune the pretrained model on the downstream task with instructions.
-We provide a template instruction tuning script to fine-tune 800M Retro.
+We provide a template instruction tuning script to fine-tune 843M Retro.

 We also provide an open-source blend of instruction tuning datasets.
-The dataset is available to download through the [Google Drive link](https://drive.google.com/file/d/1nzKwwYf8lYb9gN3P4YO8pFNU_B2nMYe1/view?usp=sharing).
+The dataset is available to download through [here](https://drive.google.com/file/d/1nzKwwYf8lYb9gN3P4YO8pFNU_B2nMYe1/view?usp=sharing).
 The blendable dataset consists of the following open-source instruction tuning datasets:

 ### Instruction Tuning Dataset Breakdown
 | Dataset                                                    | Samples | Epochs | Sampling Prob |